PSModule/Invoke-Pester/README.md

    - Installs required PowerShell modules if they're not present.
    - Imports the modules so the testing framework is ready to use.
 2. **Loading Inputs and Configuration**
-   - Loads a default pester configuration.
+   - Loads a default Pester configuration.
    - If `Path` points to a location with a Pester configuration file, merges that config.
    - Finally, merges any direct inputs provided in your workflow.
    - The result is a **final Pester configuration** that determines what tests to run and how to run them.
-3. **Add containers**
+3. **Add Containers**
    - If no containers are explicitly defined, it attempts to discover them automatically (files matching `*.Container.*`).
    - Adds these containers to the final configuration.
 4. **Running the Tests**
    - Calls [`Invoke-Pester`](https://pester.dev/docs/commands/Invoke-Pester) using that final configuration.
    - Finds test files/containers.
-   - Runs tests, logs pass/fail/skipped/inconclusive.
+   - Runs tests, logging pass/fail/skipped/inconclusive.
    - Aggregates outcomes into a final test object.
 5. **Generating Reports**
    - **Test Results** (e.g., NUnit/XML) if `TestResult_Enabled` is `true`.
 The file is saved to `TestResult_OutputPath`.